 By painting a picture and knowing what good credit and no credit look like, it becomes clearer as to what constitutes bad credit.
 Some of you might be thinking that you have bad credit but actually don’t.
 Any score below 580 is bad.
 Any score below 499 is very bad, with the exception of zero (by the way, if you’re starting out with no credit and building your score, it’s best not to look at these numbers as “bad credit”.
 The credit card companies won’t, because your credit report will show nothing but credit building and no instances of missed payments of defaults).
 Bad credit is generally an accumulation of missed payments and/or defaulted loans.
 One loan in default will lower your score, but it will not bring it below the “bad threshold”.
 Bad credit is generally a report that shows a history of poor financial decisions, unpaid loans, defaulted and maxed credit cards, and unpaid utilities.
 There are lesser known factors that can hurt your credit score such as drastically raised interest rates.
 If you miss a payment or two on a credit card, the credit company will raise your interest rates significantly.
 This will appear on your credit report and affect your credit score.
 Some people have loans with variable interest rates in which they must pay a “balloon” payment at some point during the loan.
 If this specific payment is missed, it affects your credit score a bit more severely than missing a standard payment.

 We hope we’ve given you a good idea of what the different types of credit ratings are.
 If you need to know how to get a loan with bad credit, don’t despair.
 It is possible (and done all the time) to repair your credit rating and build it back up again.
-In the meantime, if you do have bad credit, come see us at CASH 1 for Las Vegas payday loans; we specialize in dealing with customers with less than perfect credit ratings and can work to find the right loan for you, whatever your financial needs are.
+In the meantime, if you do have bad credit, come see us at CASH 1 for Las Vegas payday loans or bad credit title loans; we specialize in dealing with customers with less than perfect credit ratings and can work to find the right loan for you, whatever your financial needs are.